 If your cat’s eyes dilate in dim light, it’s not a concern.
 All cats widen their eyes by night to utilize their night vision.
 This only applies to poor lighting.
 Your cat’s eyes should not be dilated all day.

-The reason for a cat’s eyes dilating by night is to allow light into the eye.
+The reason for a cat’s eyes dilating at night is to allow light into the eye.
 Cats are genetically hardwired to be at their most active at dawn and dusk.
 This is when their prey is plentiful.

-When light is dim, your cat will be keen to take in as much light as they can.
+When light is dim, your cat will be keen to take in as much light as she can.
 This is how cats see so clearly in the dark.
 They won’t have 20/20 vision, but they’re unlikely to bump into a table.